-According to a study conducted by the University of California Davis29 in 2015, the lack of affordable housing close to low- and moderate-wage jobs, which usually co-locate with high-wage jobs, creates an even bigger imbalance for low- and moderate-income households.
+According to a study conducted by the University of California Davis in 2015,69 the lack of affordable housing close to low- and moderate-wage jobs, which usually co-locate with high-wage jobs, creates an even bigger imbalance for low- and moderate-income households.
 This jobs-housing mismatch is one of the primary drivers of high displacement risk, and higher housing and transportation costs for the region's lower-wage workers.
-The combined effect of low housing supply, high demand and location inefficiency is more traffic congestion, higher transportation costs for all workers, lower productivity, and higher environmental and health impacts.
-The low rate of production of affordable homes has contributed to this mismatch.
-Local jurisdictions in the region permitted only about 28 percent of the units needed to meet state projections for very-low-, low- and moderate-income housing between 2007 and 2014, underpermitting in these categories by 90,000 units.30
+The impact of low housing supply in location-efficiency areas is more traffic congestion and delays, lower worker productivity, and higher environmental and health impacts.